Vaultwarden: Set "vault timeout" policy globally

 sqlite3 "$DB_FILE" "$UPDATE_QUERY"

 echo "Vault timeout entry already exists for UUID: $uuid.
-Updated vault timeout to $LOCK_TIMEOUT minutes."
+Updated vault timeout to $LOCK_TIMEOUT minutes and lockout action to $LOCK_ACTION ."

 else